open-rcp/rcp/docs/server-service-integration.md

 1. `rcp-service`: Major changes to incorporate both server and API functionality
 2. `rcp-server`: Already integrated into service
 3. `rcp-api`: Will be integrated into service
-4. `rcp-cli`: Updated to work with unified service
+4. `rcp-cli`: Updated to work with unified service while remaining a separate component
 5. `rcp-client`: Possibly updated to directly communicate with service
 6. Documentation: Updated to reflect new unified architecture